-As you walk down these sites, you’ll come across superb architecture, paintings, sculptures, photography, and stunning monumental installations, that are the envy of many famous galleries around the world.
+As you walk down these sites, you’ll come across superb architecture, paintings, sculptures, photography, and stunning monumental installations, the envy of many famous galleries worldwide.

-Also, if you’re into some high-end shopping, Louis Vuitton, Gucci, Prada (to name a few) all have a heavy presence in Vegas.
-Looking for 5-star dining?
-Vegas may be the best place in on earth for that – just check any casino on the strip!
+Also, if you’re into some high-end shopping, Louis Vuitton, Gucci, and Prada (to name a few) all have a heavy presence in Vegas.
+Are you looking for 5-star dining?
+Vegas may be the best place on earth for that – check out any casino on the strip!

 Fountains of Bellagio

 Got kids?
-Take them to fountains outside Bellagio hotel and watch their faces light up and this enthralling water show.
-The fountains shoot water up to 47ft into the air and these displays are magical enough to rival the ballet right along Las Vegas Boulevard.
+Take them to fountains outside Bellagio Hotel and watch their faces light up and this enthralling water show.
+The fountains shoot water up to 47ft into the air, and these displays are magical enough to rival the ballet right along Las Vegas Boulevard.

-Besides, it also has pulsing lights synchronized with around 35 popular songs that attract massive crowds every day.
+Besides, it has pulsing lights synchronized with around 35 popular songs that attract massive crowds daily.

-PRO TIP: Make sure you’re in the best spot to view the fountains right.
-For instance, the hotel rooms in the area, the edge of the lake outside Bellagio hotel, and the porch of Mon Ami Gabi restaurants make some of the best viewing locations!
+PRO TIP: Ensure you’re in the best spot to view the fountains.
+For instance, the hotel rooms in the area, the edge of the lake outside Bellagio Hotel, and the porch of Mon Ami Gabi restaurants make some of the best viewing locations!

 Ethel M. Chocolate

-If you’re a chocolate lover, Ethel M. Chocolate will be your heaven on earth.
+Ethel M. Chocolate will be your heaven on earth if you’re a chocolate lover.
 This place offers a window into the world of chocolatiers.

-See how the chocolatiers prepare chocolates and candies with expert care, detail and efficiency.
+See how the chocolatiers prepare chocolates and candies with expert care, detail, and efficiency.
 What else is good?
-You get to enjoy a sample of some mouthwatering light or dark chocolate for free!
+You can enjoy some mouthwatering light or dark chocolate for free!

-Nevertheless, make sure you visit early in the morning as the chocolate production stops once the day’s orders are completed, and this place gets busy quickly.
+Nevertheless, ensure you visit early in the morning as the chocolate production stops once the day’s orders are completed, and this place gets busy quickly.